python-australia/paeps/paep-1-purpose/README.md

 * nominating a decision making delegate (or delegates) for a given PAEP
 * making decisions which do require some level of consensus, but not the full complexity of a PAEP

-A specific example of the last category would be the decision to switch the PAEPs repository from being a private GitHub repository to being a public one.
+Specific examples of the last category would be the decision to switch the PAEPs repository from being a private GitHub repository to being a public one, as well as the acceptance of `pythonaustralia.org` as the domain for Python Australia's initial web presence.

 ## Prior to the establishment of a formal organisation